 By the way, the black goats in these parts go by the name Capra Nera Verzasca and are native to this valley.
 The fact that they're particularly resistant to large temperature fluctuations makes them the perfect breed for the Verzasca, which is hot in summer and can get quite cold in winter.

+Not for the faint-hearted: we're now back in Vogorno, where James Bond jumped off the Verzasca dam in the 1995 film GoldenEye and where our long-promised dessert awaits.
 As you approach, your hands start sweating, and looking down makes you feel queasy – a feeling that the screaming of people bungee jumping off the Verzasca dam does nothing to diminish (whether the screaming is due to enjoyment or terror remains to be seen).
 Even though we're tempted to emulate 007 and plunge down the 220 metre-high wall into the depths, we (by which I mean I) skip that dessert just this once.
 On the way back, however, we are rewarded with a delicious ice cream.

+Getting there: the journey can be done by car or bus.
 We recommend the bus (anyone staying at a hotel, hostel or camping site receives the Ticino Ticket), as parking is limited in the high season and you don't then have to somehow find your way back to the car later – you're free to complete the tours from bottom to top (or vice versa as in our case).
 If you still insist on coming by car, Verzasca parking permits cost CHF 10 per day.